With its unique blend of Peruvian ingredients and complex Japanese techniques, Maido has been heralded as one of the "World’s 50 Best Restaurants".

 While we wanted to sample everything that Peru had to offer gastronomically, we especially wanted to take some time to get the Nikkei experience.
 While staying in Miraflores (an upmarket suburb of Lima), we got the chance to do just that at Maido.

 Everything that came our way was excellent, and with 15 courses there were too many delicious things to mention them all.
 That said, some things stood out as extra special.
 One of these was dim sum stuffed with squid and sea snail and served atop potato puree.
-This was one of the best dishes I have ever had, and the dough (made with squid ink) rivaled anything I have tried in Italy.
+This was one of the best dishes I have ever had, and the dough (made with squid ink) was especially impressive.
 We also enjoyed the squid choripan, presented like a mini hot dog, and the sea urchin rice with avocado and nut powder.
 It wasn’t just the food which impressed though, we were given a selection of Peruvian and Japanese drinks with our lunch and didn’t even make it onto the wine until the fourth course.
-As well as the Japanese sake, we were given chicha – a local fermented drink made from maize – and beer.
+As well as Japanese sake, we were given chicha – a local fermented drink made from maize – and beer.

 It had been a great experience, and it was easy to see why the restaurant is rated so highly.
 We loved the combination of the complex Japanese flavors and the citrusy Peruvian twist.
 Despite the food being the finest of fine-dining, Maido is a welcoming place and it doesn’t feel uncomfortable at all.
 If you take your food seriously then this place is a must.
 Even if you don’t, come along anyway and experience something spectacular.